What Is ISO 26262? ISO 26262 Functional Safety Overview + ASIL

 What Is ASIL (Automotive Safety Integrity Level)?

-Automotive Safety Integrity Level (ASIL) is a key component of ISO 26262 and it is used to measure the risk of a specific system component.
+Automotive Safety Integrity Level (ASIL) is a key component of ISO 26262.
+ASIL levels are used to measure the risk of a specific system component.
 The more complex the system, the greater the risk of systematic failures and random hardware failures.

 There are four Automotive Safety Integrity Level (ASIL) values, named A–D. ASIL A is the minimum level of risk and ASIL D is the maximum, as you go from A to D, the compliance requirements get stricter.